This website requires JavaScript.

 Educational Content Specialist at Klaus

-1. Choose the right partner.
+1. Choose the right partner (here’s more on choosing BPOs)

 2. Set clear, communal processes.